arduosoft/RawCMS/CONTRIBUTING.md

 Docs folder will be available online via readthedoc.

 ### For Mantainers\Owners
+All mantainers\owner of the project will follow guidelines.

+1. We will follow SCRUM based approach to work, so:
+- task will be mananaged by a kanban board
+- each team member will be able to choice the task he prefer accordling with its competences, whishes and time
+- we will manage backlog by iteration and regular standups
+- because all we are spare time workers on this project, we will have standup meeting weekly (instead of daily)
+- iteration will long 3 weeks (2 for implementation, 1 for testing), with the porpose to make task as smaller as possible to meet deadlines

+2. Every part of deploy have to be automated.
+No human iteration except development is allowe in our production process.

+3. Every structural or infrastucture decision must be shared with others

+4. Every mistake into analysis or task explaination must be clarified before stating to work.

 ### For people who help whitout obligation
 All kind of help is welcome, so if you want to fork and propose some changes you are welcome.
 This is the best way to submit bugfix or small improvement.
 You can also start new feautes, anyway, the change may do not match product standard or plan so it is possible to be rejected.
 In this case please contact us by issues asking to be added as part of the project to avoid wasting time doing some good initiative in the bad way.